SethPate/MiniShellClone/README.md

 The shell has several built-in commands: cd, help, date, and exit.
 All other commands are sent to the next shell up.
-It can be terminated with a signal sent by ctrl+z.
+It can be terminated with a signal sent by ctrl+c.
 The shell can handle a single pipe (|) operator, but not more than that.